nounsDAO/nouns-monorepo/packages/punks-contracts/README.md

-# @nouns/contracts
+# @punks/contracts

 ## Background

-Nouns are an experimental attempt to improve the formation of on-chain avatar communities.
+Punks are an experimental attempt to improve the formation of on-chain avatar communities.
 While projects such as CryptoPunks have attempted to bootstrap digital community and identity, Nouns attempt to bootstrap identity, community, governance and a treasury that can be used by the community for the creation of long-term value.

-One Noun is generated and auctioned every day, forever.
-All Noun artwork is stored and rendered on-chain.
+One Punk is generated and auctioned every day, forever.
+All Punk artwork is stored and rendered on-chain.
 See more information at [nouns.wtf](https://nouns.wtf/).

 ## Contracts